 Published in 2012, my monograph Barricades and Banners: The Revolution of 1905 and the Transformation of Warsaw Jewry examines the impact of the urban environment on the development of modern Jewish society and politics in what was then Europe's largest Jewish center, Warsaw.
 Throughout Barricades and Banners, I also analyze the influence of urban society, democratic institutions and popular politics on the nature and course of relations between Poles and Jews in turn of the century Warsaw.
 The book received the Reginald Zelnik Book Prize for outstanding monograph published on Russia, Eastern Europe or Eurasia in the field of history from the Association for Slavic, East European and Eurasian Studies (ASEEES).
 A manuscript version of Barricades and Banners was awarded a commendation for the Fraenkel Prize for an outstanding work of twentieth-century history from the Wiener Library for the Study of the Holocaust and Genocide, London.
 Barricades and Banners has been reviewed in over twenty different forums in English, German, Hebrew, Polish and Yiddish.

-I am also co-editor of volume 24 of the annual Polin on Jews and Their Neighbours in Eastern Europe since 1750, and of a recently published volume on Cosmopolitanism, Nationalism and the Jews of East Central Europe.
+I am also co-editor of six volumes on various aspects of modern Jewish history including, Jews and Their Neighbours in Eastern Europe since 1750, and Cosmopolitanism, Nationalism and the Jews of East Central Europe.

 Sponsored, in part, by a generous grant from the Israel Science Foundation (ISF), my current research project integrates scholarship and methodologies from urban studies, Jewish studies and hate studies to look at the different ways that various urban spaces influenced and shaped relations between residents of large cities across turn of the century eastern Europe.